-Pinterest can easily be overlooked for how tour operators advertise on social media, but this is far from true.
+Pinterest can easily be overlooked as important in social media for tour companies, but this is far from true.
 At its core, Pinterest is a visually attractive bookmarking site.
 Look at it more like a collection of people’s dream boards.

 Because of the nature of Pinterest, pinners are subconsciously telling the world what they’d like to purchase, learn about, and travel to.
 Aspirations are pinned, revealing unique insights into the user’s demographic and psychographics (personality, attitude, opinions, interests).